ryandoyle5401/Budgetr/Weekly Updates/Week 9 Status Update.md

 ### David
 1. Eat lots of Turkey and Stuffing
 2. Watch some football
 3. Help the team with authentification screen
 ### Mitkumar
+1. Help with the sign on page and try to get it working
+2. help with other team things needed